yilinc09/tswd-portfolio/critique-by-design.md

 * Does it use illogical comparisons?

 **4. Truthfulness**
-* Is the visualization accurate, reliable and valid?
-* Is it representing what it says it is, and in the most complete and truthful manner?
-* Does it misrepresent the data or make comparisions that aren't correct?
+  The data used to create the visualization is accurate and reliable because the data is sourced from [Federal Reserve Bank of St. Louis](www.stlouisfed.org) as cited in the graph.
+In addition, the methodology employed in creating the graph is valid because time series line graph effectively represents changes in unemployment and inflation over time and provides a clear representation of the relationship between them.
+Therefore, the visualization has represented the main idea in the most complete and truthful manner without making comparisions that are incorrect.

 **5. Intuitiveness**
 * Is it easy to understand and clearly communicates the information?